wazuh/wazuh-documentation/source/gcp/prerequisites/dependencies.rst

 Google Cloud pip dependencies
 -----------------------------

-`google-cloud-pubsub <https://pypi.org/project/google-cloud-pubsub//>`_ is the official python library supported by Google to manage Google Cloud Pub/Sub resources.
-It will be used to pull the log messages from the Pub/Sub queue.
+`google-cloud-pubsub <https://pypi.org/project/google-cloud-pubsub/>`_ is the official python library supported by Google to manage Google Cloud Pub/Sub resources.
+It is used to pull the log messages from the Pub/Sub queue.

 - Depending on the Wazuh version used, it is necessary to install a different ``google-cloud-pubsub`` version.